 When reinstalling the shoes and pivot blocks reinstall the shoe pin first to align the pivot blocks before tightening screws 'C'.
-Apply a thread locker such as Loctite 243 to the threads of screws 'C'.
-Tighten screws 'C' to 37 ft-lbs [50.1 Nm].
+It is recommended to apply a thread locking compound such as Loctite 243 to the threads of the shoe screws 'C'.
+Tighten screws 'C' to 140 in-lbs [15.8 Nm].